Updated: Oct. 31, 2022

 - Everyone knows the free version available at WordPress.org.

 WordPress.org, on its own, is free to use.
-This core piece of technology runs your website and comes with a base set of tools, so you can create a website without spending a dime.
+This core piece of technology runs your website and comes with a base set of tools, so you can create a website without spending a dime (as long as you have a host or server to put it).
 The tools are somewhat limited, but fine for a simple website.

-Simple websites can run on the free WordPress core alone.
+Simple websites can run on the base install of the WordPress core alone.
 But what if you need a website with high design or greater functionality?

 The complexity of functionality and the support level for the theme and plugins ultimately determine cost.
 You can add simple themes and plugins, but many free tools come with little support.
 Complex, supported tools tend to have one-time or annual license fees.
 Before purchasing a theme or plugin, perform due diligence as to its functionality and update frequency.
 Be sure to read the user reviews.